Gunstock Refinishing — Rifles, Shotguns, Handguns, Knife Grips

 I’ve seen many home-workshop “stock restorations”, usually because they come to me for correction.
 Almost none would rank above mediocre (and most well below), pretty much by anyone’s standard, including that of the refinisher.
-In the last year, I've redone nine gunstock refinishings that were started by do-it-yourselfers.
+In the last year, I've redone twelve gunstock refinishings that were started by do-it-yourselfers.

 Initially, and with due respect, most refinishing is enthusiastically approached by assuming a few over simplified procedural steps presented in a how-to will get high quality results.
 These steps are obtained usually through online articles, videos, or by home refinishing kits that 'guarantee' professional results.
 As well, many think that having a general knowledge of wood finishing is sufficient for top-shelf gunstock refinishing.
 Trouble is, it just ain’t that simple...

 Unfortunately, basic how-to advice, although it appears to be comprehensive, lacks many of the subtle details of the finishing process that are so crucial to professionally appearing finishes.
 In short, it takes a lot of experience and acquired knowledge to get outstanding results.
 It's truly in the details.

 Refinishing a gunstock, in principle, is somewhat like rebluing a barrel.
 Both processes, in order to achieve the desired superior result, demand particular knowledge and skill sets.
 I remember attempting a rebluing process using a home kit designed for the purpose.
 The end effect was certainly a rebluing, but the barrel wound up getting done correctly in the tank of my gunsmith!

 The question to ask yourself: How much do you want a finely finished gunstock?
-Maybe more importantly, how fussy are you if the results aren’t as expected?
+Maybe more importantly, how fussy are you if your results aren’t as expected?